WICG/webcrypto-secure-curves/explainer.md

 format for X25519 and X448 public keys as an array of raw bytes, as well as the SPKI, the PKCS#8, and the JWK formats for the public and/or the private X25519, X448, Ed25519 or Ed448 keys.

-## Alternatives Considered and Security Implications

-Shipping cryptographic algorithms in JavaScript or WebAssembly, including Curve25519, has been alternative solutions to using equivalents provided by the browser.
-In addition to the vulnerability to side-channel attacks as noted in the problem statement, these alternatives are also susceptible to attacks like cross-site scripting as key materials are typically represented in plaintext in the portable code.
-A native implementation of cryptographic algorithms by the browser provides a safe and standardized solution against known side-channel attacks, with the availability of non-extractable key handles, namely the CryptoKey object in WebCrypto.
-Applications should still note that as a general security consideration in WebCrypto, a persistent oracle can be allowed if CryptoKey objects are shared between origins such as through the use of postMessage.

 ## Code Examples